monsotal/Notes-app-monolithic/README.md

 ## Installation & Usage
 ### Set up SSH for GitHub (if not already done)
-- Check for existing SSH keys , then OR place the keys in ~/.ssh dir
+- Check for existing SSH keys , then place the keys in ~/.ssh dir
 - Test the SSH connection : `ssh -T git@github.com`
 - Clone the repo : `git clone git@github.com:monsotal/notes-app.git`